jonathantorres/Dotfiles/docs/vim.md

 `dd` - delete line
 `dw` - delete word
 `d$` - delete to the end of the line
+`diw` - delete inside word
-`yy` - yank (copy) line
+`di{` - delete inside curly brace, you can use any other characters `yy` - yank (copy) line
 `c` - change
 `r` - replace